idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/ADLAROMANCEStressUpdateBase.md

 ## Writing a LAROMANCE Stress Update Material

-While `ADLAROMANCEStressUpdateBase` contains the necessary algorithms contained to evaluate the ROM, he material specific `LAROMANCE` data is contained in inherited classes, for example `SS316HLAROMANCEStressUpdateTest`, which consists of the input limits, input transformations, and Legendre polynomials.
+While `ADLAROMANCEStressUpdateBase` contains the necessary algorithms contained to evaluate the ROM, the material specific `LAROMANCE` data is contained in inherited classes.
+Within the `tensor_mechanics` module, a test object `SS316HLAROMANCEStressUpdateTest` is included as an example of how a ROM can be formulated.
+Note that `SS316HLAROMANCEStressUpdateTest` is only a test object located in `tensor_mechanics/test/src/`, and is not actively updated nor validated, but rather included in order to verify the math contained in `ADLAROMANCEStressUpdateBase`.
+The material specific ROMs provided in specific MOOSE applications should be utilized, which consists of the input limits, input transformations, and Legendre polynomials.
 Derived classes must overwrite the four virtual methods:

 - +getTransform+: Returns vector of the functions to use for the conversion of input variables.
 - +getTransformCoefs+: Returns factors for the functions for the conversion functions given in getTransform.
 - +getInputLimits+: Returns human-readable limits for the inputs.
 - +getCoefs+: Material specific coefficients multiplied by the Legendre polynomials for each of the input variables.

-Additionally, new `LAROMANCE` models can override five input parameter defaults to ensure correct ROM implementation:
+Additionally, new `LAROMANCE` models can override four input parameter defaults to ensure correct ROM implementation:

-- +stress_index+: Index corresponding to the trial stress for in the input vector.
 - +initial_mobile_dislocation_density+: Initial density of mobile (glissile) dislocations.
 - +max_relative_mobile_dislocation_increment+: Maximum increment of density of mobile (glissile) dislocations.
 - +initial_immobile_dislocation_density+: Immobile (locked) dislocation density initial value.